cyanheads/jinaai-mcp-server/.clinerules/clinerules.md

 The workflow for creating Resources mirrors that of Tools, with a focus on data retrieval.

-**File Structure:** The structure is identical to that of tools, but located under src/mcp-server/resources/.
+**File Structure:** The structure is identical to that of tools, but located under `src/mcp-server/resources/`.

-**Registration:** Registration shall use server.resource(registrationName, template, metadata, handler).
-The handler receives URI parameters and must return an object conforming to the { contents: [{ uri, blob, mimeType }] } structure.
+**Registration:** Registration shall use `server.resource(registrationName, template, metadata, handler)`.
+The handler receives URI parameters and must return an object conforming to the `{ contents: [{ uri, blob, mimeType }] }` structure.

 ## IV.
 External Service Integration

 Interaction with any external service (e.g., database, third-party API) shall be encapsulated within a singleton provider class.

-**Encapsulation:** Each service provider (e.g., src/services/llm-providers/openRouterProvider.ts) is responsible for its own client, configuration, and API-specific logic.
+**Encapsulation:** Each service provider (e.g., `src/services/llm-providers/openRouterProvider.ts`) is responsible for its own client, configuration, and API-specific logic.

-**Singleton Pattern:** The singleton pattern shall be employed to manage a single, shared instance of a service client across the application (e.g., src/services/supabase/supabaseClient.ts).
+**Singleton Pattern:** The singleton pattern shall be employed to manage a single, shared instance of a service client across the application (e.g., `src/services/supabase/supabaseClient.ts`).

-**Usage:** The singleton instance shall be imported directly into the logic.ts file where it is required.
+**Usage:** The singleton instance shall be imported directly into the `logic.ts` file where it is required.

 ## V. Code Quality and Documentation Mandates

-**JSDoc:** Every file shall begin with a @fileoverview and @module block.
+**JSDoc:** Every file shall begin with a `@fileoverview` and `@module` block.
 All exported functions, types, and classes shall have complete JSDoc comments.

-**LLM-Facing Descriptions:** The tool's title, description, and all parameter descriptions defined in Zod schemas (.describe()) are transmitted directly to the LLM to inform its tool-use decisions.
+**LLM-Facing Descriptions:** The tool's title, description, and all parameter descriptions defined in Zod schemas (`.describe()`) are transmitted directly to the LLM to inform its tool-use decisions.
 These descriptions must be written with the LLM as the primary audience.
 They must be descriptive, concise, and explicitly state any requirements, constraints, or expected formats outside of the Zod shape itself.
 This is a primary interface for prompting the model and is critical for correct tool invocation.

 **Clarity and Intent:** Code shall be self-documenting.
 Variable and function names must be explicit and unambiguous.
 Brevity is secondary to clarity.

 **Immutability:** Functional approaches and immutable data structures are the required standard to prevent side effects.
 State mutation must be justified and localized.

-**Formatting:** All code must be formatted using Prettier (npm run format) prior to being committed.
+**Formatting:** All code must be formatted using Prettier (`npm run format`) prior to being committed.
 This will be enforced by CI.

 ## VI.
 Security Mandates

 **Input Sanitization:** All input from any external source (tool arguments, API responses) shall be treated as untrusted and validated with Zod.
 Use sanitization utilities for explicit sanitization where Zod parsing is insufficient.

 **Secrets Management:** Hardcoding secrets is a direct violation of this standard.
-All secrets (API keys, credentials) shall be loaded exclusively from environment variables via the config module.
+All secrets (API keys, credentials) shall be loaded exclusively from environment variables via the `config` module.

 **Authentication & Authorization:**
-The server's authentication mode is configured via the MCP_AUTH_MODE environment variable.
+The server's authentication mode is configured via the `MCP_AUTH_MODE` environment variable.
 Tools requiring specific permissions shall be protected by checking scopes.
-The withRequiredScopes(["scope:read"]) utility must be used inside the tool handler for this purpose.
+The `withRequiredScopes(["scope:read"])` utility must be used inside the tool handler for this purpose.

-**Rate Limiting:** To prevent abuse, handlers for public-facing or resource-intensive tools shall be protected by the centralized rateLimiter.
+**Rate Limiting:** To prevent abuse, handlers for public-facing or resource-intensive tools shall be protected by the centralized `rateLimiter`.

 ## VII.
 Testing Mandates